 Ill.
 Admin.
 Code tit.
 35, § 611.954 - Disinfection Benchmark

-3) Changes to the disinfection process; or
+3) Changing the disinfection process; or

-4) Any other modification identified by the Agency.
+4) Any other modification the Agency identifies.

 1) A description of the proposed change;